weiganghuang/cl-devnet-1199/devnet-1199.md

       ```
 8. Create variables.
      * Create group variables.
 As shown at the previous steps, the play books have used several variables.
 Role based variables are defined at `group_vars` directory.
-       * Variables for role "nso" is defined in file `/home/dvans/ansibleproject/group_vars/nso`.
+       * Variables for role "nso" is defined in `/home/dvans/ansibleproject/group_vars/nso`.

          Sample file: [nso](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/group_vars/nso)